HM Queen Camilla

 Camilla holds the rank of the highest woman in the order of precedence.
 The couple’s official residence is Buckingham Palace.
 She attended the Trooping the Colour for the first time in 2005, and later that year she made her first official visit overseas, to the United States.
 She has since travelled with the King, as Prince of Wales, to an extensive list of countries, including: Egypt, Saudi Arabia, India, Turkey, Chile, Brazil, Ecuador, Italy, Germany, Hungary, the Czech Republic, Poland, Portugal, Spain, Morocco, Jordan, South Africa, Tanzania, Norway, Sweden, Denmark, France, Gambia, Ghana, Nigeria and Cuba.

 Queen Camilla is a patron of many charities, which reflect her interest in wildlife, animal welfare, literacy, health and wellbeing.
-They include: the Animal Care Trust, the British Equestrian Federation, Battersea Dogs and Cats Home, The National Literacy Trust, the Society of Chiropodists and Podiatrists, Trinity Hospice, Arthritis Research UK, the Nuffield Friendly Society, the Royal National Hospital for Rheumatic Diseases.
+They include: the Animal Care Trust, the British Equestrian Federation, Battersea Dogs and Cats Home, The National Literacy Trust, the Society of Chiropodists and Podiatrists, Trinity Hospice, Versus Arthritis (formerly Arthritis Research UK), the Nuffield Friendly Society, the Royal National Hospital for Rheumatic Diseases.
 She has a particular interest in osteoporosis – her mother died from the disease in 1994.
 She became a patron of the National Osteoporosis Society in in 1997 and president in 2001.
 She even appeared, as herself, in the BBC Radio drama The Archers in 2011 to raise awareness of the disease.
 She has also worked hard to raise the profile of victims of rape and sexual abuse, opening – for example – a centre for rape victims in Ealing, West London, in 2011.

 Queen Consort